indrekots/indrekots.github.io/_posts/articles/2016-03-12-optionals-in-java-8.md

 ## How to avoid NullPointerExceptions

-The easiest answer is that you should never return a `null`.
+The easiest answer is that you should never return a *null*.
 But that's easier said than done.
 What should I return when there is no value to return?
+What if the library I'm using returns nulls?

 Apparently null reference is not the best way to model an absence of a value.
 Instead you should return an object which represents an absence of a value.
 But wouldn't that lead to superfluous if-else statements checking if this object contains a value or not?
 Bear with me until I show how Optionals can solve this problem.
 But first, let's quickly go over how other languages have solved the same issue.

 A lot of other languages have introduced a *Maybe* type - something that represents a sate where there might not be a value.
 For example, Scala has `scala.Option` and Standard ML uses `option`.
 Even if the language does not provide a concept of *Maybe*, there usually is a library that solves the problem.
 For instance, [Guava, the popular Java library by Google](https://github.com/google/guava "Guava Github page"), includes an [Optional class](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/base/Optional.html Guava Optional javadoc).